jamplate/processor/README.md

   declared address will result to overwriting it.
 Declaring a `#define`-ed address will only change the value at the heap, but not the replacement.

+- `#DECLARE <Address>[Key]* <Parameter>` this command puts the results of evaluating the parameter given to it to the key (pass the key sequence to access a nested `json object`) given to it at the `json object` in the heap at the address given to it.
+If there was no valid `json object` already declared at the address, then a new `json object` will be allocated.
+If a required nested `json object` is missing, or is not a `json object`, then a new object will be put at the required place.

 - `#DEFINE <Address> <Parameter>` this command allocates the results of evaluating the parameter given to it into the heap at the address given to it.
 Additionally, this